Isabella-Mitchell/lonely-house/README.md

 ## Changes to Wireframes

-Due to time constraints and descions made during the project, there are some differences between the live site and my initial wireframes
+Due to time constraints and decisions made during the project, there are some differences between the live site and my initial wireframes

 - Added add/edit/delete reviews page within the User Profile
   * I initially was going to add the review CRUD functionality to the listing page.
-But during the project I realised it may be more intiutative for users to be able to see all their reviews in one place, instead of scattered on different pages.
+But during the project I realised it may be more intuitive for users to be able to see all their reviews in one place, instead of scattered on different pages.

 - Added Cart step and cart button to nav
   * Originally I wasn't planning on adding a cart step, as many of the holiday letting websites I looked at for research did not have one.
-However my mentor suggested it would be a good idea as additional 'add-ons' such as insurance and car rental could be introduced as a future feature.
+However, my mentor suggested it would be a good idea as additional 'add-ons' such as insurance and car rental could be introduced as a future feature.

 - Added 'Search and Book' button to nav and as a banner on smaller screen sizes
   * As I was building the website, I realised it wasn't very easy for users to get to the 'all listings' page.
-I therefore added a button to the navigation making it easier and more intuiative for users to browse listings.
+I therefore added a button to the navigation making it easier and more intuitive for users to browse listings.

 - Didn't include map view on listing page
   * I set coordinates for listings and made it a required field so that I could show a google map on each listing page, and also let users see a map view of all listings.
-However, due to time contraists I was not able to releaise the latter feature.
+However, due to time constraints I was not able to realise the latter feature.

 - Didn't add back to top button at bottom of pages
-  * This feature wasn't a prioirty during development, so I omitted it due to time contraists.
+  * This feature wasn't a priority during development, so I omitted it due to time constraints.
 However in reality the all listings page would need some way to manage a lot of listings, whether that's infinite scroll or pagination.

 # Features

 ## All Pages

-- Resonsive design
+- Responsive design
 - Semantic HTML
 - Custom CSS to give the website a cohesive and user-friendly appearance